JinLi711/UIA/Art_Recognition/Log.md

     1. Correlate different features to predict style
     2. Math oriented, but willing to reread this paper when I've decide to start thinking about the intricacies of the model.

+4. So I've got access to the [BAM dataset](https://bam-dataset.org/).
+  * They made me do some manual classification

 **Thoughts**